CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 * [WMTS](https://www.ogc.org/standards/wmts)
 * [TMS](https://wiki.osgeo.org/wiki/Tile_Map_Service_Specification)

 One new feature implicit tiling enables is procedurally-generated tilesets.
-Since implicit tiling encodes tile coordinates in URLs (such as `{level}/{x}/{y}/model.gltf`), consider the server that serves these files.
+Since implicit tiling encodes tile coordinates in URLs using [Template URIs](#template-uris), consider the server that serves these files.
 Instead of serving static files, a server could extract the tile coordinates from the URL and generate tiles at runtime.
 This could be useful for making a large procedural terrain dataset without requiring much disk space.

 ## Tiling Schemes